Chart Color Schemes

 Infrastructure

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 14 projects potentially impacting the area.
-Key projects include the Palmwoods Sports Complex Master Plan, Palmwoods Supermarket, Woombye - Palmwoods Local Plan Area, and Palmwoods Garden Village Expansion.
-The following list details those most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 14 projects that could impact the area.
+Notable ones include Palmwoods Supermarket, Palmwoods Sports Complex Master Plan, Woombye - Palmwoods Local Plan Area, and Palmwoods Garden Village Expansion.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.